bewuethr/bewuethr.github.io/2020-04-19-everything-pandoc-markdown.md

 `+all_symbols_escapable`

 Any symbol can be escaped to prevent it from having a formatting effect.
-An escaped space (supposedly) becomes a literal unicode nonbreaking space.
+An escaped space (supposedly) becomes a literal Unicode nonbreaking space.
 Like with `+escaped_line_breaks`, an escaped newline is a hard linebreak.

 ---